Glycerol-1,2-carbonate: Applications

-Potentially large-volume applications of glycerol-1,2-carbonate would be of enormous interest in view of the fact that the glycerol flood can probably only be managed through caloric utilization and the suitability of glycerol carbonate for the chemical fixation of large amounts of CO2.
+Potentially large-volume applications of glycerol-1,2-carbonate would be of enormous interest as the glycerol flood can probably only be managed through caloric utilization and the suitability of glycerol carbonate for the chemical fixation of large amounts of CO2.

 At high temperatures, glycerol carbonate decomposes almost exclusively into carbon dioxide and 3-hydroxypropanal HOCH 2 CH 2 CHO, a reactive aldehyde with great potential as a fuel additive to reduce soot formation in internal combustion engines.

 Glycerol-1,2-carbonate can be used in particular in cosmetics and personal care products as a protic solvent with a high Permittivity ε=82.7 and humectant.

-Because of its similarity to propylene carbonateand because of its non-flammability and high dielectric constants, which allow much higher lithium ion concentrations, hydroxypropylene carbonate is being investigated as an electrolyte in lithium-ion batteries.
+Because of its similarity to propylene carbonate and because of its non-flammability and high dielectric constants, which allow much higher lithium ion concentrations, hydroxypropylene carbonate is being investigated as an electrolyte in lithium-ion batteries.
 However, protic solvents with reactive free hydroxy groups are undesirable in battery systems.